astuder/MSP430-sharp-LS013B4DN02-memory-display/energia/Readme.md

 the pin connected to EXTCOMM is set as 3rd parameter of the SHARPMemLCDTxt constructor.

 It would be convenient to setup a timer interrupt to toggle VCOM by calling *pulse*.
 This will work fine in hardware mode.
-However, in software mode this can cause problems if the interrupt occurs while the main program updates the display, or when the underlying
+However, in software mode this can cause problems if the SPI library is using interrupts (not an issue with Energia and MSP430 Launchpads).
-SPI library uses interrupts.